runderwoman/faaspot-cli/docs/deployments.rst

     :class: toggle

     YYou can run a deployment using using the direct HTTP requests.
-    You can run deployment in a Synchronously way (wait until the execution is completed), with ``/sync/`` in the url.
+    You can run deployment in a blocking way (wait until the execution is completed), with ``/sync/`` in the url.

     .. code-block:: sh

        $ curl -X PUT --header "Authorization: Token MY_API_TOKEN" https://api.faaspot.com/v1/sync/deployments/DEPLOYMENT_NAME/rpc/?PARAMETER_1=VALUE_1&PARAMETER_2=VALUE_2

-    You can also run the deployment in Asynchronously way, without ``/sync/`` in the url:
+    You can also run the deployment in non-blocking way, without ``/sync/`` in the url:

     .. code-block:: sh